mantidproject/documents/Design/Instrument-2.0/Instrument_Ray_Tracer_2.md

 `Peak.h` has a member variable called `m_inst`.
 This is the kind of thing we would like to get away from using.
 By using `ComponentInfo` we can replace almost all the calls made using the `m_inst` variable.
 However, passing in a `const ComponentInfo` reference may end up being a bit expensive due to the copying of the shared pointers that a `ComponentInfo` holds.
 One way to avoid this extra expense is to pass in a `const ExperimentInfo` shared pointer object which has access to the `ComponentInfo` object required to make the necessary calls.
 This method should be cheaper and just as effective.
 If the classless implementation option is chosen, there would be no need to even store the `m_inst` variable.

 #### Performance Issues
 To ensure that the new implementation performs just as well as the existing version, benchmarking tools could be used to record the current performance and this can be used as a target for the new implementation.
 It does not seem that there would be any major changes to performance since much of the code should remain somewhat similar.
 If anything, using `ComponentInfo` should reduce the number of function calls being made.

 ## Conclusion
 Based on the options outlined above, it seems that the best approach may be to make `InstrumentRayTracer 2.0` a classless implementation.
 There are a number of reasons for this choice:

  * The same operations can be achieved in far fewer lines of code.
  * There is no need to worry about copying `ComponentInfo`
  * The internal code will be just as efficient
  * No need to pass around `InstrumentRayTracer` objects

 Much of the core code should remain the same, so efficiency and performance should not be negatively affected in any way.

 ## Survey of Peak Creation
 As requested, a survey of everywhere that a `Peak` instance is created has been carried out.
 The findings from this feasibility study suggests that in most code files an `ExperimentInfo` item should be available to use via a `PeaksWorkspace` object.
 This should be possible because `PeaksWorkspace` inherits from `IPeaksWorkspace` which inherits from `ExperimentInfo`.
 The only real issues seem to come from test files where for example a `ComponentCreationHelper` is used to set the instrument.
 One idea is to refactor these test classes to use a manufactured `ExperimentInfo` object which has the instrument set by some other means.
 Generally the actual code files should all be able to cope with a refactored `Peak` object which takes an `ExpermentInfo` object instead of the instrument itself.
 There are 5 files which need to be reviewed.
 The full feasibility study can be found [here](https://github.com/BhuvanBezawada/documents/blob/23005_new_instrument_ray_tracer/Design/Instrument-2.0/Usage%20of%20Peak.xlsx).

-## Relevant Files
+## Relevant Files for `InstrumentRayTracer`
 [InstrumentRayTracer.h](https://github.com/mantidproject/mantid/blob/f60045bd5ed646dbb4f203d21f2cd17420e0d705/Framework/Geometry/inc/MantidGeometry/Objects/InstrumentRayTracer.h)

 [InstrumentRayTracer.cpp](https://github.com/mantidproject/mantid/blob/98a6c146c2e58d943d48deb1c2b996a023808f49/Framework/Geometry/src/Objects/InstrumentRayTracer.cpp)